OsherElhadad/WhatsAppApiServer/README.md

 Finally create the database:
   1) Change to your mariaDB password at WhatsAppApiContext.cs in connectionString- "...password={your password}..."
   2) Then apply the migration using: "update-database"

 Note: We are working with .NET version 6.0.1.
 	  Please make sure it is installed.

 Now you are ready to start!
-In oreder to open the website, go to the cloned folder on the CLI and enter the command :
+In oreder to run the api server, open the project with IDE (like visual studio) and press on run.
-$ npm start
 <br>
-All you need to do now is to wait for the website to open on you browser.
+All you need to do now is to wait for the swagger to open on you browser, and then the server is running.

 ## Log-In Page